-TencentDB for MySQL allows you to create one or more read-only (RO) instances, which can be used to support read-write separation and one-master-multiple-slave application scenarios and boost the read load capacity of your databases.
+TencentDB for MySQL allows you to create one or more read-only instances, which are suitable for read/write separation and one-source-multiple-replica application scenarios and capable of greatly enhancing the read load capacity of your database.

-Unified read-write separation addresses (i.e., read and write requests are separated automatically) are not supported currently.
-RO instances need to be accessed with separate IPs and ports.
+Unified read/write separation addresses (i.e., read and write requests are separated automatically) are not supported currently.
+Read-Only instances need to be accessed with separate IPs and ports.

-- RO group: It consists of one or more load balancing-enabled RO instances.
-If there are multiple RO instances in one RO group, read request volume can be evenly distributed among the instances.
-RO groups provide IPs and ports for access to databases.
+- Read-Only group: it consists of one or more load balancing-enabled read-only instances.
+If there are multiple read-only instances in one read-only group, read request volume can be evenly distributed among the instances. read-only groups provide IPs and ports for access to databases.

-- RO instance: A single-node (with no slave) instance that supports read requests.
-An RO instance cannot exist independently; instead, it must be in an RO group.
+- Read-Only instance: a single-node (with no replica) instance that supports read requests.
+It cannot exist independently; it must be in a read-only group.

-The MySQL master-slave binlog sync feature is adopted for RO instances, which can sync the changes in the master instance (source database) to all RO instances.
-Given the single-node architecture (without a slave) of RO instances, repeated attempts to restore a failing RO instance will be made.
-Therefore, you are recommended to choose an RO group over an RO instance for higher availability.
+The MySQL source-replica binlog sync feature is adopted for read-only instances, which can sync the changes in the source instance (source database) to all read-only instances.
+Given the single-node architecture (without a replica) of read-only instances, repeated attempts to restore a failing read-only instance will be made.
+Therefore, we recommend you choose an RO group over a read-only instance for higher availability.

-- RO instances are only available to high-IO master instances on MySQL 5.6 or higher with at least 1 GB of memory and 50 GB of disk capacity.
-If a master instance has a lower specification, please upgrade its specification first.
+- Read-only instances can be purchased only for two-node or three-node source instances on MySQL 5.6 or above with the InnoDB engine at a specification of 1 GB memory and 50 GB disk capacity or above.
+If your source instance is below this specification, upgrade it first.

-- The minimum specification of an RO instance is 1 GB memory and 50 GB disk capacity and must be at least 1.1 times the storage capacity occupied by the master instance.
+- The minimum specification of a read-only instance is 1 GB memory and 50 GB disk capacity and must be greater than or equal to the purchased storage size of the source instance.

-- A master instance can create up to 5 RO instances.
+- A source instance can create up to 5 read-only instances.

 - Backup and rollback features are not supported.

-- Data cannot be migrated to an RO instance.
+- Data cannot be migrated to read-only instances.

 - Database creation/deletion is not supported and neither is phpMyAdmin (PMA).